cgarciagarcia/react-query-builder/README.md

 When you define that `date` filter is not compatible with `between_dates`, internally the library define the bidirectional incompatibility for you.
 Too much magic?
-Don't worry, you still could define manually the inverse incompatibility to has explicit declaration from your side.
+Don't worry, you still could define manually the inverse incompatibility to have explicit declaration from your side.